piotrwicijowski/secret-santa/05_logic_apps/Readme.md

 Use Cognitive Services to find the most related tags and post it as a hashtags in Logic App.

+All steps for our extra part, we will do before sending image to the Slack.

 ## Get Cognitive services url and key

 Go to your Resource group and click on already created Cognitive Services.